snehak71501/Quiz-app-using-HTML-CSS-Javascript/README.md

 Javascript
 # Demo 🎮
-You can try the login page live by visiting the [Demo](https://snehak71501.github.io/Quiz-app-using-HTML-CSS-Javascript/).
+You can try the quiz app live by visiting the [Demo](https://snehak71501.github.io/Quiz-app-using-HTML-CSS-Javascript/).
 # Author 📣
 Sneha Bai
 - Github: snehak71501